Billy-Spearman-WCCI/RaceCarExtension/README.md

 * **Gradle** -- a system for defining the configuration of a Java project in a `build.gradle` file, written in the "Groovy" language.
 Defines what version of Java is required, which libraries to download and use, etc. Is a modern replacement for the "Maven" system (which used a `pom.xml` file instead).
+    * Since we are using Spring Boot, you can download a `build.gradle` from https://start.spring.io/ ... just specify the features you want, including perhaps:
+        * Spring Web
+        * Spring Boot Actuator (so you can get useful information at http://localhost:8080/actuator)
+        * Thymeleaf
+        * Spring Data JPA
+        * Spring Security (we haven't used this, but any real application should)
+        * Quartz Scheduler (we haven't used this, but excellent if you need jobs to run periodically)

 ## Spring *integration* tests